 The slaves board Reiker’s ship for the long voyage to Cuba, where Reiker plans to sell them.
 But it quickly becomes apparent that it won’t be an easy voyage.
 This is a spirited group, many of whom refuse to accept their new status as slaves.
-And one youth in particular, who Reiker knows will sell for a very good price in Cuba, due to his handsome face, health, and strength, is the clear leader of the descenters.
+One youth in particular, whom Reiker knows will sell for a very good price in Cuba, due to his handsome face, health, and strength, is the clear leader of the descenters.

 His name is Tamango.

 Tamango (Alex Cressan) was a warrior before he was captured and sold to Reiker.
-And his fighting spirit will stay with him throughout the voyage, despite the warnings of Aiche (Dorothy Dandridge), Reiker’s slave and mistress.
-Aiche tells Tamango at the end of his first punishment for attempting to start a revolt that
+His fighting spirit stays with him throughout the voyage, despite the warnings of Aiche (Dorothy Dandridge), Reiker’s slave and mistress.
+As Aiche tells Tamango after Reiker punishes him for attempting to start a slave revolt: